AwardOfSky/CUDA-Fast-Sort/README.md

 ## TODOs

 - Implmenting pairs and other features for completeness.
+- Investigate performance for arrays smaller than 32 than 2<sup>20</sup> elements.
+Preliminary testing seems to indicate performance continues to scale down, but 64 bits still seems to be an issue.
 - Investigate integrating or aligning with benchmarking approaches used in NVIDIA/cccl to improve consistency.
 I wasn't aware of the bench suite when writing this benchmark.
 - **Optimizations**: Some ideas for ranker work distribution still to test; lookback configurations; improve memory alignment overall; etc.